recyclarr/recyclarr/CONTRIBUTING.md

 To make a release, follow these steps:

-1. Prerequisite tooling must be installed first.
-Run the `Install-Script-Dependencies.ps1` powershell script to acquire them.
-It's also a good idea to occassionally run this for upgrade purposes, too.
 1. Run `Prepare-Release.ps1`.
 This will do the following:
    1. Update the changelog for the release according to [Keep a Changelog][changelog] rules.
    1. Commit the changelog updates.